Skip to content

 Post-processing

-These parameters apply to thesaurus generation experiments and are described in the Post-processing tab.
+These parameters apply to thesaurus generation and dynamic model generation experiments and are described in the Post-processing tab.
 If No scoring is selected below Scoring type in the Scoring tab, the panel in focus is grayed out.

 • Score threshold